andrewlalis/slf4d/docs/src/guide/default-provider.md

 void main() {
     auto provider = new DefaultProvider(
-        true,         // Enable colored output using ANSI color codes.
         Levels.DEBUG, // Only log messages that are DEBUG or higher (so no TRACE).
-        "log-files"   // Also write log messages to files in the "log-files" dir.
     );
     // Only show errors from loggers whose name matches "^std" regex. provider.getLoggerFactory().setModuleLevel("^std", Levels.ERROR);